EdoardoLuciani/ctrl-mac-simulator/dissertation/meeting_minutes.md

 - Cleanup of the codebase, removed superflous code and consolided entry point for backend command line and web server start

 ### Issues discussed and solutions agreed
+- Display ftr value on result-container
+- Make rrm period dependant on data transmission message length and expose such length

 ### Objectives for the next week
 - Median ftr value and cycles to ramp up